StackVista/stackstate-docs/use/metrics-and-events/telemetry_streams.md

 ### Telemetry stream providers

-Telemetry streams in StackState are retrieved from external data sources.
-Telemetry collected by StackState Agent is pushed to StackState, while telemetry collected by a StackState plugin is pulled directly from the data source.
+Telemetry streams in StackState are retrieved from an external data source.
+Telemetry collected by the StackState Agent is pushed to StackState, while telemetry collected by a StackState plugin is pulled directly from the data source.

 ### Add telemetry streams